CassieMcPeek/ECE382_Lab1/README.md

 # Conclusion:

+  This lab required that we create a code that performed simple mathematical operations.
+As I was working through it, the code for the addition and subtraction operations were relatively straight forward and didn't cause any problems.
+As I got further in, the clear operation caused some issues, which then caused me to recieve the wrong answer for my B and A functionalities.
+Once I made the fix for the clear operation, which was a simple register change, then I was able to get the correct answers for all functionalities.
+I did also learn a new jump function, jlo, from the textbook.
+I previously had used the jc command, which was not wrong, but the jlo command was more efficient.
+I learned a lot from this lab, including the .byte command and the .equ command.
+It also reinforced my knowledge of which registers can be utilized for various commands.
+This lab was a good introduction for me into assembly code.

 Documentation: C2C Ian Goodbody assisted me with debugging by showing me how to step through the program by single steps to find where the issue was at.